VeraKowalczuk/acept/README.md

 ACEPT is an open-source project that aims to provide an automated, communal energy planning tool.
 It allows users to model and analyze energy demand, supply, and distribution in a community or urban area.
 The tool takes into account factors such as building characteristics, regional data, and renewable energy sources to generate energy planning scenarios and evaluate their impact on sustainability and cost-effectiveness.

->  This is a Interdisciplinary Project (IDP) at the Chair of Renewable and Sustainable Energy Systems at TUM
+>  This is an Interdisciplinary Project (IDP) at the Chair of Renewable and Sustainable Energy Systems at TUM

 <a href='https://acept.readthedocs.io/en/latest/?badge=latest'>
     <img src='https://readthedocs.org/projects/acept/badge/?version=latest' alt='Documentation Status' />